NandiniNanda/NandiniNanda/README.md

 ### Hi there 👋
 🚀 **Welcome to the World of Innovation!** 🚀

-Greetings, tech enthusiast! 👋 I'm [Nandini Nanda], an avid explorer in the vast realm of computer science. 🌐✨
+Greetings, tech enthusiast! 👋 I'm Nandini Nanda, an avid explorer in the vast realm of computer science. 🌐✨

 ### 💡 Innovation Alchemist